This page will help you understand New Mexico alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

-It is illegal for anyone under the age of 21 is to purchase any alcoholic beverage.
-Using a false ID to buy alcohol is a criminal act.
+It is illegal for anyone under the age of 21 is to buy any alcoholic beverage.
+Using a false ID to buy alcohol is a crime.
 It is also criminal to lend, transfer, or sell a false ID.

 It is illegal for those under 21 to drive with a BAC over 0.02.

 A. Selling Alcohol

 Businesses licensed to sell alcohol for drinking on- site may do so Mondays from 7:00 a.m. until midnight.
 On Tuesdays through Saturdays from after midnight of the previous day until 2:00 a.m.
 Then from 7:00 a.m. until midnight.
 On Sundays they may sell only after midnight of the previous day until 2:00 a.m.

 Businesses licensed to sell alcohol for use off-site have different hours.
 They may sell on Mondays through Saturdays from 7:00 a.m. until midnight.